Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

 - Click To Table and accept the default settings in the new window by clicking OK.
 The list is then transformed into a table, and each line contains a JSON object with the values of the respective columns:

 - Click the double arrow icon on the upper right of the column and then click OK.
 The available fields are extracted and transformed into table columns.
 You can uncheck the Use original column name as prefix box as this is not necessary with this data:

 If you want to undo one or more of the steps described above, you can do this from the Applied Steps list on the right:

 Your data is now ready for further processing.
 Click Close and Apply in the upper left to load the data and return to the main screen.

-Repeat these steps for each endpoint whose data you want to load in MS Power BI.
+Repeat these steps for each endpoint whose data you want to load in Power BI.
 You can find all API endpoints with a short description and its respective URL in the API documentation.